Being a survivalist isn’t about stocking up on a lot of gear.

 Don’t rely on gimmicky survival gear!

-The survival gear industry is filled with cheap items that, while they seem cool, are really just gimmicks.
-This is something I’ve ranted on in my post about Why You Shouldn’t Buy Bear Grylls Survival Gear.
+The survival gear industry is filled with cheap items that, while they seem cool, are just gimmicks.
+This is something I’ve ranted about in my post about Why You Shouldn’t Buy Bear Grylls Survival Gear.

-Instead of getting a “survival belt” with useless gear, it’s smarter to get a very strong belt and carry around an EDC survival kit.
+Instead of getting a “survival belt” with useless gear, getting a very strong belt and carrying around an EDC survival kit is wiser.

 Survival Uses for a Belt

 Here are some of the things you can do with a survival belt.
-No gimmicks — the belt just needs to be strong enough to handle the task.
+There are no gimmicks; the belt just needs to be strong enough to handle the task.

-- Emergency Medical Uses: You can use a belt as a tourniquet around an injured limb, as a sling, or to secure a splint in place.
+• Emergency Medical Uses: You can use a belt as a tourniquet around an injured limb, as a sling, or to secure a splint.
 Read: How (and when) to use a tourniquet

-- For Hauling Heavy Items: If you have a tarp, then you can use it along with a belt to haul heavy items.
+• For Hauling Heavy Items: If you have a tarp, you can use it with a belt to haul heavy items.
 Tie the tarp to the belt buckle.
 Then pull on the belt.
-The tarp will cut down on friction so you can pull the load easier.
+The tarp will cut down on friction, so you can pull the load easier.

-- Carrying Wood: If your belt is long enough, you can use it to bundle wood for easier carrying.
+• Carrying Wood: If your belt is long enough, you can bundle wood for easier carrying.

-- Sharpening Tools: This only works with a leather belt, but it can be very useful for keeping your other survival tools sharp.
+• Sharpening Tools: This only works with a leather belt but can be very useful for keeping your other survival tools sharp.

 Leather Belt vs. Webbing Belt vs. Paracord Survival Belt

-When it comes to choosing a survival belt, you’ve got three main options for materials: leather, webbing, and paracord.
-Each of these has its own pros and cons.
+When choosing a survival belt, you have three main material options: leather, webbing, and paracord.
+Each of these has its pros and cons.

 Leather Survival Belts

-Leather is a sturdy natural material and it holds up in many survival situations, such as if you need to make a splint or haul firewood.
+Leather is a sturdy natural material that holds up in many survival situations, such as if you need to make a splint or haul firewood.

-Leather also has the benefit of looking nice (if you work in an office setting, I doubt your boss will be happy with you wearing a paracord belt), so you can wear it in all situations.
+Leather also looks nice (if you work in an office setting, I doubt your boss will be happy with you wearing a paracord belt), so you can wear it in all situations.

-But, when it comes to hardcore survival situations, leather just isn’t strong enough to hold up.
+But leather isn’t strong enough to hold up when it comes to hardcore survival situations.
 It will also gradually wear out, especially when exposed to water and the elements.

 Webbing Belts

 Webbing is the material used on military and other tactical belts.
-One of the benefits of webbing belts is that they are lightweight yet very strong.
+One of the benefits of webbing belts is that they are lightweight yet solid.

-They are comfortable to wear and probably won’t cause any chaffing if your backpack rubs against your belt.
+They are comfortable to wear and won’t cause chaffing if your backpack rubs against your belt.

 Make sure the webbing belt is military spec, and then look up those military specs!